levinbaenninger/meetique/.github/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders at [levin@levinbaenninger.dev](mailto:levin@levinbaenninger.dev).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders at [levin@baenninger.me](mailto:levin@baenninger.me).

 All complaints will be reviewed and investigated promptly and fairly.
 All community leaders are obligated to respect the privacy and security of the reporter of any incident.